Sir-Freddy/Minecraft.py/README.md

 # Minecraft.py
-Simply recreating the game Minecraft using the Ursina module in Python
+A very simple recreation of the base gameplay of Minecraft using [Ursina Engine](https://www.ursinaengine.org/)